TaylorOD/Professional_Technical_Interviewee/13_roosevelt_anderson/show_notes.md

 ### Episode #13 - Roosevelt Anderson - Professional Technical Interviewee with Taylor Dorsett

 ### My guest today is Roosevelt Anderson.
-Roosevelt is currently an Engineering Manager at Jellyvision and has previously worked at Amazon, Grubhub, and Grainger.
+Roosevelt is currently an Engineering Manager at divvyDOSE and has previously worked at Amazon, Grubhub, and Grainger.

 - Video: To be posted
 - Part Two - Technical: To be posted